NOAA-OWP/ngen/test/data/geopackage/README.md

-Do not regenerate "to verify it still works" or "to refresh the timestamp" — every regen produces a tracked diff (see *Why regen always shows a diff* below), and committing those diffs without an actual content change is the bookkeeping noise we'd prefer to avoid.
+Do not regenerate "to verify it still works" or "to refresh the timestamp" — every regen produces a tracked diff (see *Why regen always shows a diff* below) even with no actual content change.

 ### How to regenerate